golmman/wfc_demo/README.md

 #### Description

-- search for the wave entry with more than 1 list elements left and the lowest shannon entropy
+- search for a wave entry with more than 1 list elements and the lowest shannon entropy
-  - loop over all entries
+  - loop over all entries in the 8-neighborhood of the last collapsed wave element
   - skip iteration if entry is a list of 1 element
+    - if all entries in the 8-neighborhood are single-element, loop over all elements
   - calculate the shannon entropy and update best entry variable if lower
     - let p_i be the probability of a propagator pixel, then the shannon entropy is calculated as -sum_i(p_i \* log(p_i))
   - if all entries have only one list element left exit the outer loop, i.e. jump to `combine_observations`